Welcome to Wellfleet Fire & Rescue

-Open burning season begins on, January 15, 2013 and continues until 4:00 PM, May 1, 2013.
+Open burning season begins on January 15th and continues until 4:00 PM on May 1st.

 Anyone wishing to burn brush in Wellfleet must obtain a permit in advance from the Wellfleet Fire Department.
 The fee for the permit is $15 and must be paid for with a check or exact change in cash.